Why is child marriage a form of violence against women and girls?

 CHALLENGING VIOLENT PRACTICES IN GIRLS’ LIVES

-Countering the normalisation of violence in the lives of girls and women forced to marry early is one of the greatest challenges ahead in our efforts to stop gender-based violence.
+Countering the normalisation of violence in the lives of girls and women forced to marry early is one of the greatest challenges in our efforts to stop gender-based violence.
 It will take courage, determination and coordinated action from all sectors of society to bring it to an end.

 This blog was originally published to mark the International Day for the Elimination of Violence against Women (25 November) and 16 Days of Activism to End Gender Violence in 2013.
+We are republishing it with updated statistics in 2017.